Blog Layout

 A Tree That's Moving Towards The End Of Its Lifespan

 Like other living things, trees have a natural lifespan.
 For example, a eucalyptus tree can easily thrive for several centuries.
 In contrast, most wattle varieties have a lifespan of just one or two decades.
-If you're not sure how old the tree is, a professional from Tallow Tree Services can easily provide an accurate estimate.
+If you're not sure how old the tree is, an arborist from Tallow Tree Services can easily provide an accurate estimate.
 Older trees require regular inspection to check for signs of deterioration.
+Look for these signs:

 A Sick Tree